-Phone the Testing/Assessment Center for hours.
+Check the website or phone the Testing/Assessment Center for hours.

 EVALUATE ACT OR SAT SCORES

 If you have taken the ACT or SAT and your scores are high enough you may be placed based on these scores.
 If scores are not high enough you will take the placement assessment.